osiweb/Hardware/new/sol20/personality/roms/README.md

 Please see Jim's excellent website for details on these personality module images.

-The solos_cpm from Mike Douglas' Derramp.com website:
+The solos_cpm.asm source file was taken from Mike Douglas' Derramp.com website:

 https://deramp.com/processor_tech.html

-This file is named "solos13c" on the deramp.com website, and corresponds to the solos_cpm ROM file distributed with the SOLACE emulator.
+This file is named "solos13c.asm" on the deramp.com website, and corresponds to the solos_cpm ROM file distributed with the SOLACE emulator.
 From the README file on deramp.com, solos13c is solos 1.3 patched to jump to the NorthStar controller boot ROM, and to not erase the CP/M command line when RETURN is hit at the end